xwang2713/Jenkins-Automation/README.md

 -----

-Currently there are two sikuli applications.
-HPCC5.0.sikuli is for generating HPCC 5.0.x projects.
+Currently there are multiple sikuli applications.
+For instance, HPCC5.0.sikuli is for generating HPCC 5.0.x projects.
 HPCC5.2.sikuli is for generating HPCC 5.2.x projects.

 + It is better to close other Chrome or at lest move them to the top of the Windows